Nashville Centennials: Uniforms

 No photographs of the team are known to exist.
 At a meeting of the league's directors on February 7, 1897, the uniform colors for each team were decided upon.
 Nashville's were to be "blue with maroon trimmings."
 It was later suggested that being the Centennial year, uniforms should consist of America's national colors.
 Accordingly, manager Work ordered uniforms from A. G. Spalding & Brothers described thusly in the March 12 edition of The Nashville American: "the pants made of blue, the shirts white, with red letters across the breast, and the caps red.
 The stockings will be either blue or red, which of these colors, however, has not been decided upon."
 There are no further accounts of which stockings were selected or any details on the specifics of the lettering.
 With no contemporary references to the team as the "Centennials," and clubs of this period regularly displaying their city's name on their jerseys, the lettering may have spelled "NASHVILLE."

 Players

-Up to 17 players competed in at least one game for the Centennials during the 1897 season.
+Seventeen players competed in at least one game for the Centennials.
 Three also played for major league teams during their careers.